-Read-access geo-redundant storage (RA-GRS) is the default option when you create a new storage account.
+Read-access geo-redundant storage (RA-GRS) is the default option when you create a storage account.

-The following table provides a quick overview of the differences between LRS, ZRS, GRS, and RA-GRS, while subsequent sections address each type of replication in more detail.
+The following table provides a quick overview of the differences between LRS, ZRS, GRS, and RA-GRS.
+Subsequent sections of this article address each type of replication in more detail.

 |Data is replicated across multiple datacenters.||No||Yes||Yes||Yes|